AAyinkx/Week-3-Cookie-Clicker/README.md

 - I did have a deployment issue right at the end because it was waiting to get data from local storage when there was no data there yet.
 I fixed this by adding or statements as an alternative

 -I absolutely loved 💖 working on this assignmennt.
-I was heavy on the javascript which is my favoutite part and i loved that i could include my family in the interactivity sections
+I was heavy on the javascript which is my favoutite part and i loved that i could include my family in the interactivity sections.